How Netguru Uses Exalate to Significantly Reduce License Costs and Connect DevOps with their ITSM & Business Team

 Take a look at what goes under the hood in regards to architecture, security and deployment options for Exalate

 Paving the Way for a Smoother Collaboration

-Plus, their Growth (marketing) team wanted to start using Jira as an issue tracking and reporting solution.
-Naturally, they receive various requests on a daily basis from members of different teams, so it seemed to be a good idea to make use of Jira Service Desk for the process of ticket creation.
+Plus, their Growth (marketing) team wanted to start using Jira as an issue-tracking and reporting solution.
+Naturally, they receive various requests on a daily basis from members of different teams, so it seemed to be a good idea to make use of Jira Service Management for the process of ticket creation.

 But they faced some challenges:

-- The size of the Growth team combined with Jira Service Desk’s per agent billing rule noticeably increased their monthly costs of Atlassian subscription.
+- The size of the Growth team combined with Jira Service Management’s per-agent billing rule noticeably increased their monthly costs of Atlassian subscription.

 So they decided to take action and smooth out the collaboration while optimizing the costs.
-And this is where Exalate came into the picture to integrate Jira Service Desk and Jira Software.
+And this is where Exalate came into the picture to integrate Jira Service Management and Jira Software.